 How to prevent bad breath?

-- If you know certain foods that causes you unpleasant breath then keep track of it, and stop eating them.
+- If you know certain foods that cause you unpleasant breath then keep track of it and stop eating them.

 - Eat more vegetables and fruits ( go healthy).

 - Drink at least 2 liters of water daily.

 - Use breath mints for fresher breaths.

 - Take good care of your teeth: brush, floss and rinse daily.